zephyrproject-rtos/zephyr/doc/reference/devicetree/api.rst

 These conveniences may be used for the special-purpose ``fixed-partitions`` compatible used to encode information about flash memory partitions in the device tree.
-See :zephyr_file:`dts/bindings/mtd/partition.yaml` for this compatible's binding.
+See See :dtcompatible:`fixed-partition` for more details.

 .. doxygengroup:: devicetree-fixed-partition